By Shelley Anne Friend

 “Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.”
 Mother Teresa

-Thomas Kessler Ojeda is three years old.
+Thomas Kessler Ojeda is four-years old.
 He lives in San Antonio with his parents and three dogs: Ella-Belle, Hadley and Henry.
 He loves to play golf, tennis, go fishing, reading stories, and riding in a big boat and anything else that involves the water.
 He loves playing with all his big cousins and all his friends.